 In this edition of ‘If you like,’ (opens in new tab)I set out to confront the monsters, landscapes, and deadly mysteries from other media that spring to mind when tackling Dark Souls’ black towers and blind corridors.
 In these books, films, comics, and artwork the promise of death is always present, but also deeply entertaining.

 Prophet, by numerous artists, writers, and colorists

 If Dark Souls were ever to take a sci-fi turn in its traditional, man-versus-alienating-world approach, it might look something like the magnificent comic series Prophet.
 Essentially a barbarian tale set in outer space, the initial journey of John Prophet takes place on a vast, decaying world full of strange creatures and technologies that in their weirdness, can sometimes feel like magic.

-Currently drawn and written by a variety of artists and writers, the recent Image reboot of the 1980s, Rob Liefeld character has been met with much appreciation.
+Drawn and written by a variety of artists and writers, the Image reboot of the 1980s, Rob Liefeld character was met with much appreciation.
 Alongside Dark Souls, I can say it shares a healthy appreciation for violence, damaged bodies, and bladed weapons.
 At least in its first collected volume, Remission, the series also expresses a humorous—maybe even crass—attitude towards death.
 Really, death is everywhere.
 Just look around.